 Video is dominating the content marketing scene and becoming a hot commodity all over the internet.
-It has even evolved over the years from being a blip on a marketing plan to the point where, more often than not, it has its own dedicated strategy.
-And it’s no surprise; the majority of people would prefer to see video from brands over any other content type.
+It has even evolved over the years from being a blip on a marketing plan to the point where, often, it has its own dedicated strategy.
+And it’s no surprise; most people would prefer to see video from brands over any other content type.
 But how can we measure and justify whether your videos are earning a return on investment (ROI)?

 Video is immediate, engaging, and can simplify difficult concepts within seconds, which is why people all over the world are watching over one billion hours of video on YouTube per day.
 But let’s be real; video content can be time-consuming and costly to produce.

 That means it’s crucial that, as a marketer, brand, or video producer, you’re able to easily quantify and measure your video content ROI.
 Not only will measuring video ROI show if you’re getting a good return on your content, but it will also enable you to see which video campaigns are a success – and which are a massive flop!

 We know that videos are highly engaging and are a sure-fire way of compelling your audience to act.
 In fact, video can increase landing page conversions by 80% or more.
 According to research by HubSpot, even the mere mention of the word “video” in an email subject line can increase email open rates by up to 6%!

 But while video in general works for countless brands, before you start planning your domination of the video content world, it pays to plan.
 You want to create your video content strategically and ensure you can easily measure your video ROI so you can accurately benchmark it against your other marketing activities.
 This will ultimately enable you to optimize your videos and improve your video content on an ongoing basis.

 The downfall with standard videos is the lack of deep and useful insights.
 Sure, you can publish your video on various channels and measure the number of views and likes, but that doesn’t tell you much, apart from how popular it was.